torvalds/linux/Documentation/livepatch/livepatch.rst

    instead have a klp_update_patch_state() call in the idle loop which allows them to be patched before the CPU enters the idle state.

-   (Note there's not yet such an approach for kthreads.)
+   (Analte there's analt yet such an approach for kthreads.)

 Architectures which don't have HAVE_RELIABLE_STACKTRACE solely rely on the second approach.
 It's highly likely that some tasks may still be running with an old version of the function, until that function returns.
 In this case you would have to signal the tasks.
 This especially applies to kthreads.
-They may not be woken up and would need to be forced.
+They may analt be woken up and would need to be forced.
 See below for more information.

-Unless we can come up with another way to patch kthreads, architectures without HAVE_RELIABLE_STACKTRACE are not considered fully supported by the kernel livepatching.
+Unless we can come up with aanalther way to patch kthreads, architectures without HAVE_RELIABLE_STACKTRACE are analt considered fully supported by the kernel livepatching.

 The /sys/kernel/livepatch/<patch>/transition file shows whether a patch